software-mansion/react-native-svg/README.md

 strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object. strokeLinecap   | 'square'   | The strokeLinecap prop specifies the shape to be used at the end of open subpaths when they are stroked.
 Can be either `'butt'`, `'square'` or `'round'`. strokeLinejoin  | 'miter'    | The strokeLinejoin prop specifies the shape to be used at the corners of paths or basic shapes when they are stroked.
-Can be either `'miter'`, `'bevel'` or `'round'`. strokeDasharray | []         | The strokeDasharray prop controls the pattern of dashes and gaps used to stroke paths. strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis.
+Can be either `'miter'`, `'bevel'` or `'round'`. strokeDasharray | ''         | The strokeDasharray prop controls the pattern of dashes and gaps used to stroke paths.
+Example: '4 3 2 1' strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis.